-This course is an exploration of functions (polynomial, rational, radical, exponential, logarithmic and trigonometric), utilizing graphical, numerical, analytical and verbal tools and strategies.
-It builds on a strong Algebra I foundation and moves at an accelerated pace to allow approximately 12 weeks of the second semester to be devoted to the study of conic sections and trigonometry.
+This course is an exploration of functions (polynomial, rational, radical, exponential, logarithmic), utilizing graphical, numerical, analytical and verbal tools and strategies.
+It builds on a strong Algebra I foundation and moves at an accelerated pace to allow approximately 9 weeks of the second semester to be devoted to the study of conic sections, right and non-right triangle trigonometry and a brief introduction to trigonometric functions.
 Grades are based on homework, quizzes and tests.